multitudes/42-C-for-Embedded-systems/README.md

 ```

 ## Question 8
 What does the keyword volatile mean?
-Give three different examples of its use.
+Give three different examples of its use.

 ## Question 8.1
 (a) Can a parameter be both const and volatile?
 Explain your answer.